diegonery465/diegonery465/README.md

 <br>

 ```
-A busca por conhecimento e melhoria faz parte do nosso dia a dia, conhecimento não se trata apenas daquilo que você aprende,
+A busca por conhecimento e melhoria faz parte do nosso dia a dia, conhecimento não se trata apenas daquilo que você aprende, mas
-mas sim da forma que você coloca em prática tudo o que adquiriu.
-Tenho plena certeza que a tecnologia bem aplicada pode e irá
+sim da forma que você coloca em prática tudo o que adquiriu.
+Tenho plena certeza que a tecnologia bem aplicada pode e irá transformar
-transformar o mundo para melhor.

-Apaixonado por tecnologia, tenho experiência na área de Redes de Computadores e Segurança da Informação, desenvolvimento
+o mundo para melhor.
+Experiência na área de Redes de Computadores e Segurança da Informação, desenvolvimento na área de Full Stack,
-na área de Full Stack e Engenharia de Dados
+Engenharia de Dados.

-The search for knowledge and improvement is part of our day to day, knowledge is not just about what you learn,
+The search for knowledge and improvement is part of our day to day, knowledge is not just what you learn, but yes, the way you put
-but the way you put into practice everything you've acquired.
-I am quite sure that technology well applied can and will
-transform the world for the better.
+into practice everything you've acquired.
+I am absolutely certain that technology well applied can and will transform the world for

-Passionate about technology, I have experience in Computer Networks and Information Security, development
-in the area of Full Stack and Data Engineering
+the better.
+Experience in Computer Networks and Information Security, development in the Full Stack area, Data Engineering.
 ```
 </h3>